entando/entando-pipelines/doc/low-level.md

 ```
  Options:
- --pipe N  checks the result of the part #N of a pipe expression, can be specified up to 3 times
+ --pipe N  checks the result of the part #N of a pipe expression
 ```

 </details>